 Have you been working remotely or have you transitioned back to the newsroom?
 What has been your experience with on-scene reporting during COVID?

-I've been working remotely since Manhattan College closed in mid-March.
+I've been working remotely since Manhattan University closed in mid-March.
 We hope to be in the newsroom sooner rather than later, but the staff's safety, not to mention the safety of our families and the people we interview, comes first.
 I haven't been able to do any on-scene reporting during the pandemic, and while I miss in-person reporting, we shouldn't make the jump back to it before it's safe to do so.

 How have you been doing during COVID-19?
 Have there been any practices that have helped you maintain a work-life balance while working from home?